 Do women authors use ghost stories to exorcise their resentments over societal restrictions?
 After all, it can be said that the ghost is the ultimate outsider – an absent presence, all-seeing and yet unable to partake of life in any meaningful way.
 Do we have insight differently from male writers?
 Can what a woman writes be more downright frightening than what a man writes?
 Is the way we pen the words on paper or type onscreen haunt the person as they read?
 Maybe we even make the monster sympathetic.
 Still horrifying, but a monster the reader just care about.
 Or not.

 With February coming around and Women in Horror a theme for the month, this may be the time for readers to discover female horror authors.
 There are those I am sure readers already know about; Anne Rice, Sarah Pinborough, Laurell K. Hamilton and Caitlin R. Kiernan.
 Others are Tanith Lee, Elizabeth Massie, Lisa Morton, Yvonne Navarro, Carrie Ryan, Cherie Priest, Chelsea Quinn Yarbro, and much, much more.
+A friend of mine, Kari Kilgore, published this great vampire dark fantasy novel, Until Death.
+It made the Dram Stokers nominations for first novel.
 A good place to check for women horror writers is at Horror Writers Association.
 Try someone new today.